cncf/tag-security/governance/github.md

 everyone.)

 Note: Members of the CNCF TOC and some CNCF staff also have admin access;
-however, SIG Roles will be defined transparently using files described below, and will follow SIG processes in making any changes.
+however, STAG Roles will be defined transparently using files described below, and will follow STAG processes in making any changes.

 ## Settings file
 Pull Requests to appoint members to new Roles in